 Maria Oliva-Hemker, M.D.

-Vice Dean for Faculty, and Director, Division of Pediatric Gastroenterology, Hepatology and Nutrition, and Stermer Family Professor of Pediatric Inflammatory Bowel Disease Johns Hopkins University School of Medicine
+Vice Dean for Faculty & Professor of Pediatrics, Johns Hopkins University School of Medicine